 With many privacy concerns affecting formerly secure messaging apps like WhatsApp have prompted people to move to other methods of communication that remain more secure and out of reach to unwelcome oversight.

 When using Signal, it is good to know about the features that can optimize the privacy of the app’s use.
-We have compiled a helpful list of the best Signal tips and tricks that you can rely on when using this app to get the most out of it.
+We’ve compiled a helpful list of the best Signal tips and tricks that will help you keep your chats safe and secure.

-While Signal’s communication is end-to-end encrypted, never being stored on any of the app’s servers, the information on your device’s Signal app can be doubly secured by entering a pin, also not stored on Signal’s servers, to encrypt certain information shared with your contacts.
+While Signal’s communication is end-to-end encrypted, you can add another layer of security by entering a pin, to encrypt certain information shared with your contacts.

 When the communication data is uploaded to the app’s servers, it cannot be accessed by anyone who is not aware of the uniquely designated pin.